New Zealand work visas: These are your 6 options

 Such an assessment will take into consideration all of the necessary information about your personal profile to determine which New Zealand work visa you can apply for.

 There are online assessments available but it is best to get a licensed immigration advisor to this assessment with you.

 Online assessments often don’t ask the probing questions necessary to accurately determine your eligibility for any of the New Zealand work visas.

 So where do you find licensed advisors?
 On the website of the New Zealand Immigration Adviser Authority (IAA).
 You can rest assured that advisors who appear here are licensed and held accountable for the advice dispensed.

 Intergate’s licensed advisors

-Sarah Hewitt is our New Zealand expert and you can book a free initial assessment with her on our website.
+Sarah Hewitt is our New Zealand expert and you can book a consultation call with her on our website.